CJPrindle/color-seek/README.md

 ### Examples ###

-The following examples demonstrate various options available with **color-seek-cli**.
+The following examples demonstrate various options available with **color-seek**.

 **NOTE**: An HTML rendition of the color palette is **always** included.

 #### Create CSS with Hex Colors from a Local File Source ####

-    $ color-seek-cli -i /c/docs/Halcyon.json --css
+    $ color-seek -i /c/docs/Halcyon.json --css

 + A CSS file was created named *Halcyon.css*
-+ If the -o (--output) command switch is not set all output files will be saved to the **color-seek-cli** directory
++ If the -o (--output) command switch is not set all output files will be saved to the **color-seek** directory
 + If the -n (--name) command switch is not set all output files will use the input file name

 (**FYI**: The input file used is a [Visual Studio Code](https://code.visualstudio.com) color theme exported